thoth-station/adviser/docs/source/libdependency_graph.rst

 =============================

-Packages and their dependencies were obtained from the graph database (JanusGraph).
-A query to JanusGraph database for transitive dependencies retrieves a path to each package starting from each direct dependency.
+Packages and their dependencies were obtained from the graph database (Dgraph).
+A query to graph database for transitive dependencies retrieves a path to each package starting from each direct dependency.
 Given the following dependencies (where A, B, C, D, E, F, G are packages in specific versions):